 11.2.3.5.2 U-APSD coexistence

 A non-AP STA that uses U-APSD might not be able to receive all AP transmitted frames during the service period due to interference observed at the non-AP STA.
 Although the AP might not observe the same interference, it is able to determine that the frames were not received correctly by the non-AP STA.
 The UAPSD coexistence capability enables the non-AP STA to indicate a requested transmission duration to the AP for use during U-APSD service periods.
 Use of the transmission duration enables the AP to transmit frames during the service period and improve the likelihood that the non-AP STA receives the frames when the non-AP STA is experiencing interference.
-The U-APSD coexistence capability reduces the likelihood that the AP transmits frames during the service period that are not received successfully.
+The U-APSD coexistence capability reduces the likelihood that the AP transmits frames during the service period that are not received.

 2185.62

-Throughout the U-APSD coexistence service period, the AP shall set the More bit to 1 if it has more frames to be transmitted and it can determine the frame might be received successfully before the service period expires.
+Throughout the U-APSD coexistence service period, the AP shall set the More bit to 1 if it has more frames to be transmitted and it can determine the frame might be received before the service period expires.

 2164.43

 IBSS: at least one STA will be awake to respond to probe requests.
-More than one STA might respond to any given probe request, particularly when more than one STA transmitted a Beacon or DMG Beacon frame following the most recent TBTT, either due to not receiving successfully a previous Beacon or DMG Beacon frame or due to collisions between beacon transmissions.
+More than one STA might respond to any given probe request, particularly when more than one STA transmitted a Beacon or DMG Beacon frame following the most recent TBTT, either due to not receiving a previous Beacon or DMG Beacon frame or due to collisions between beacon transmissions.